 As the abnormal cells of a tumor cause it to grow, it can press on the blood vessels in your head, causing headaches.
 It also can press into the brain itself, causing neurological changes, depending on where it’s situated.
 These changes may cause you to act differently — according to the American Brain Tumor Association, more than half of patients with malignant (cancerous) brain tumors experience behavioral changes.

 You may also experience problems with memory, concentration, judgment and reasoning, reading and writing, and/or emotional control.
 If you or others around you have noticed these changes along with your headaches, see your doctor.

 3. It comes on suddenly and severely.

-“The classic presentation is the worst headache of your life,” says Jonathan J. Russin, MD, assistant professor of clinical neurological surgery at the Keck School of Medicine of USC and a neurosurgeon at Keck Medicine of USC.
+“The classic presentation is the worst headache of your life,” says Jonathan J. Russin, MD, a neurosurgeon at Keck Medicine of USC and assistant professor of clinical neurological surgery at the Keck School of Medicine of USC.
 “They call it a ‘thunder clap’ headache.”

 It may also be accompanied by nausea, vomiting, weakness or drowsiness.
 If you experience a major headache like this, call 911 immediately.